SkSeema/RevPay-project1/README.md

 ## How to Run

-1. Create MySQL database
+1. Create MySQL database revpay_db
-   revpay

 2. Execute SQL scripts from the sql folder